-• the information given in the Trustees' report, which is also the directors' report for the purposes of company law and
+• the information given in the Trustees' report, which is also the directors' report for the purposes of company law and includes the Strategic Report, for the financial year for which the financial statements are prepared is consistent with the financial statements; and

-Matters on which we are required to report by excep
+Matters on which we are required to report by exception

-In the light of the knowledge and understanding of the group and the charitable parent company and its environment obtain the course of the audit, we have not identified material misstatements in the Trustees' report including the Strategic Report.
-We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 require to report to you if, in our opinion:
+In the light of the knowledge and understanding of the group and the charitable parent company and its environment obtained in the course of the audit, we have not identified material misstatements in the Trustees' report including the Strategic Report.
+We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion:

-- adequate accounting records have not been kept by the charitable parent company, or returns adequate for our at have not been received from branches not visited by us; or - the charitable parent company financial statements are ne agreement with the accounting records and returns; or - certain disclosures of Trustees' remuneration specified by are not made; or - we have not received all the information and explanations require for our audit.
+- adequate accounting records have not been kept by the charitable parent company, or returns adequate for our audit have not been received from branches not visited by us; or - the charitable parent company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of Trustees' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.

-nich Responsibilities of trustees he As explained more fully in the statement of responsibilities of the Trustees, the Trustees (who are also the directors of the r charitable parent company for the purposes of company law) are I responsible for the preparation of the financial statements and e legal for being satisfied that they give a true and fair view, and for such legai internal control as the Trustees determine is necessary to enable the preparation of financial statements that are free from material ption misstatement, whether due to fraud or error. цр In preparing the financial statements, the Trustees are responsible tained for assessing the group's and the charitable parent company's ability to continue as a going concern, disclosing, as applicable, 2 matters related to going concern and using the going concern ng basis of accounting unless the Trustees either intend to liquidate res us the group or the charitable parent company or to cease operations, or have no realistic alternative but to do so. udit Auditor's responsibilities for the audit of the financial statements or Our objectives are to obtain reasonable assurance about whether not in the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an / law auditor's report that includes our opinion.
-Reasonable assurance / 1000 is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a ns we material misstatement when it exists.
+Responsibilities of trustees

+As explained more fully in the statement of responsibilities of the Trustees, the Trustees (who are also the directors of the charitable parent company for the purposes of company law) are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Trustees determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

+In preparing the financial statements, the Trustees are responsible for assessing the group's and the charitable parent company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Trustees either intend to liquidate the group or the charitable parent company or to cease operations, or have no realistic alternative but to do so.

+Auditor's responsibilities for the audit of the financial statements

+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.